mirage/mirage-www/tmpl/blog/introducing-irmin-in-xenstore.md

 isolation than a chroot).
 Note this choice is invisible to the guest VMs.

 So far in the Irmin Xenstore integration only the userspace instantiation has been implemented.
+One of the most significant user-visible features is that all of the operations done through Irmin can be inspected using the standard `git` command line tool.
 The runes to configure Irmin to write [git](http://git-scm.com) format data to the filesystem are as follows:
 ```